 - Bring a big pot of salted water to the boil and then add your pasta.
 Cook until al dente.

-- In a hot skillet pan melt about a tablespoon of salted butter, once sizzling add in half your prawns, half your garlic and a sprinkle of salt and pepper.
+- In a hot skillet pan melt about a big knob of salted butter, once sizzling add in half your prawns, half your garlic and a sprinkle of salt and pepper.
 Flash fry them until they are a little brown on both sides.
 Because the prawns are pre-cooked you don’t want to overcook them otherwise they will come out rubbery.
 Remove them from the pan and place them in a bowl.

-- Once the first batch is done, repeat the process with the second half of the prawns, I cool them like this so that they have enough space to touch the bottom of the pan and get a bit of colour.
+- Once the first batch is done, repeat the process with the second half of the prawns, I cook them like this so that they have enough space to touch the bottom of the pan and get a bit of colour.

 - In the same pan, without the prawns in it add a bit more butter and fry your sliced leeks with a bit of salt and pepper.
-Take them out once they are soft.

 - Strain your cooked pasta and then mix your sauce into it, making sure to coat all that starchy goodness.
-I LOVE PASTA SO MUCH.